If you’re relatively fit and have a good instructor, you can learn to surf in as little as one two-hour surf lesson.

 Picking the right surfboard

-A larger surface area and more stability make it easier to catch waves, while smaller shortboards mean you’ll find it harder to pop up and stand on your board balance from the start.
+A larger surface area and more stability make it easier to catch waves, while smaller shortboards make it harder to pop up and stand on your board and balance.

 Learning to surf in smaller waves